TralseDev/TralseDev/README.md

 ###

-<p align="left">🔍 Enthusiast of Offensive Security & Cybersecurity.
-CTF player, game hacker, and proud button-presser.
-I’m always on the hunt for bugs—and I pet rats that come back to me.
-Explore my projects to learn more, especially about the offensive coding aspects of security and vulnerabilities.</p>
+🔍 **Enthusiast of Offensive Security & Cybersecurity**
+- 🎮 CTF player, game hacker, proud button-presser and pen tester.
+- 🐀 I hunt bugs and pet rats that come back to me.
+- 🔍 Explore my projects to learn more, especially about the offensive coding aspects of security and vulnerabilities.

-###

-<p align="left">I’m always on the lookout for intriguing bugs and vulnerabilities, and I love the thrill of writing exploits in various languages to bring these findings to life.<br><br>I believe in sharing knowledge and giving back to the community that has fueled my own learning.
-Every day is a chance to expand my skills and discover new techniques, and I’m committed to continuous growth in this fast-paced field.
-Here, you’ll find PoCs for vulnerabilities, along with various hacking techniques and even some malware samples for educational purposes.
-Dive in to explore the depths of security with me!</p>
+- 💻 Passionate about uncovering intriguing bugs and vulnerabilities.
+- ⚡ Thrill of writing exploits in various languages to bring findings to life.

+- 🤝 Committed to sharing knowledge and giving back to the community that has fueled my learning.
+- 📚 Every day is an opportunity to expand my skills and discover new techniques.
+- 🚀 Dedicated to continuous growth in this fast-paced field.

+- 📜 Find proofs of concept (PoCs) for vulnerabilities, various hacking techniques, and even some malware samples for educational purposes.
+- 🌊 Dive in to explore the depths of security with me!

 ###